 Russia's exit in such a situation is autarky, that is, self-sufficiency, a system of closed reproduction of society with minimal dependence on exchange with the external environment.
 Given the uniqueness of the position of the Russian Federation, it can go this way.
 Especially with Belarus, Ukraine and Kazakhstan.
 The first persons in Russia have already voiced the steps that could save the country - the new industrialization, the modernization of the country's production and infrastructure, the creation of the “Eurasian Union”.
 But the state needs to move from words to deeds as quickly as possible, the world will not wait.
 We need radical efforts in the style of the Stalinist reforms.

-It is clear that when external inflows of funds fall dramatically, it will be necessary to look for sources of investment within the country.
-After all, the modernization of the country's infrastructure (one civil aviation and housing and communal services are worth), the re-equipment of the army and navy, new industrialization, and the restoration of food security require many trillions of rubles.
+It is clear that when external incomes of funds fall sharply, it will be necessary to look for sources of investment within the country.
+After all, to modernize the country's infrastructure (one civil aviation and housing and communal services of what are), rearmament of the army and fleet, new industrialization, restoration of food security, many trillions of rubles are needed.

 Do countries have such funds?
 If we discard the discourse on “human rights” and “humanism”, forgetting about “capitalism” and liberal monetarist principles, then they can be easily found.
 For a start, you can create a commission and investigate the course of the "privatization" of 1990-s - in this way you can "dispossess" more than a dozen billionaires and millionaires.
 Then look at the case of the bureaucracy, it seems, you can find that many will have a strong discrepancy between official income and cash real estate, accounts in Russian and foreign banks.
 Think about reducing unnecessary costs associated with a consumer society - such as the luxurious festivities of the City Day in Moscow, Grozny, with the maintenance of the country by a layer of idlers (for example, participants of pop culture, which is busy decomposing the population), etc.